tylerFowler/docker-superset/README.md

 EOF
 ```

-After this is finished running Caravel will continue to configure itself as normal.
+After this is finished running Superset will continue to configure itself as normal.
 Alternately, if the init script detects that a `superset-config.py` file already exists under `$SUPERSET_HOME` then it will skip bootstrapping the file altogether and will use the user supplied config instead.
-Similarly after Caravel is finished setting itself up (migrating the DB, initializing, creating admin user, etc...) it will write an empty file at `$SUPERSET_HOME/.setup-complete` so that subsequent runs on a mounted volume will not set up Caravel from scratch.
+Similarly after Superset is finished setting itself up (migrating the DB, initializing, creating admin user, etc...) it will write an empty file at `$SUPERSET_HOME/.setup-complete` so that subsequent runs on a mounted volume will not set up Superset from scratch.
 To take advantage of this fact simply mount the `$SUPERSET_HOME` directory (which is `/superset` by default).

 ```bash
 docker run -d --name superset \